When you create an email using a drag-and-drop or module-based tool, you're actually generating an HTML email.

 1. Make sure your HTML email is responsive for different screen sizes and devices.

-One of the biggest and most obvious factors that can impact the way an email loads within an email client is the screen size of the device it's being viewed on.
+One of the biggest and most obvious factors is the screen size of the device it's being viewed on.
 An email that looks amazing and well-formatted on a desktop can easily devolve into a tangle of illegible, overlapping text and images when viewed on a smartphone screen.

 To ensure your HTML emails look the way you intended across a wide spectrum of screen sizes, the best thing you can do is keep your layout simple and straightforward.
 When you start adding more complex elements like multiple columns and floated images, it becomes more difficult to translate the format of your email for different screen sizes.